ScienceMeter: Tracking Scientific Knowledge Updates in Language Models: Introduction

 To fill this gap, we propose \methodname---a new framework for evaluating how LLMs update and reason over scientific knowledge.
 As shown in Figure~\ref{fig:teaser}, our approach centers on tracking scientific knowledge updates as trajectories along three axes: \emph{preservation} of prior knowledge (the parametric knowledge already encoded in the LLM), \emph{acquisition} of new knowledge introduced through knowledge update methods, and \emph{projection} of future knowledge not yet available to the model but can be inferred.
-Past discoveries serve as the foundation for future advancements and remain valuable for researchers seeking historical context, validation, or reinterpretation of previous findings , while the latter evaluates the utility of knowledge updates in enabling models to internalize new knowledge, moving beyond mere factual memorization to understand the underlying principles and patterns that govern such knowledge.
-This capability can facilitate advanced reasoning, hypothesis generation~\citep{qi2023large}, and the formulation of novel ideas~\citep{si2024can}---key future usages of AI for science.
+Past discoveries serve as the foundation for future advancements and remain valuable for researchers seeking historical context, validation, or reinterpretation of previous findings, while the latter evaluates the utility of knowledge updates in enabling models to internalize new knowledge, moving beyond mere factual memorization to understand the underlying principles and patterns that govern such knowledge.
+This capability can facilitate hypothesis generation~\citep{qi2023large} and the formulation of novel ideas~\citep{si2024can}---key future usages of AI for science.

 Inspired by SciFact~\citep{wadden2020fact}, \methodname operationalizes scientific knowledge as \emph{atomic scientific claims}, i.e., atomic verifiable statements expressing a finding about one aspect of a scientific entity or process, which can be verified against a single source.
 While prior work in general domains often represents knowledge as factoid information or structured entity tuples~\citep{tang2024evowiki, yin2024history}, we argue that scientific claims are more appropriate and meaningful units of knowledge in scientific contexts, as they better capture the core insights and implications of research beyond isolated numerical values.